nmshd/documentation/_includes/scenarios/integrate/share-own-attribute-to-peer.md

 - You want to share your [EMailAddress]({% link _docs_integrate/attribute-values.md %}#emailaddress) in order to be able to receive emails from another Identity.
 - You want to tell another Identity about your [BirthDate]({% link _docs_integrate/attribute-values.md %}#birthdate) so that you can possibly get special vouchers from this Identity on your birthday.

 In this guide, we will explain how a Connector, hereinafter referred to as the Sender, can share an own Attribute with another Connector, the so-called Recipient.
-Since understanding this sharing process requires knowledge about [Requests]({% link _docs_integrate/data-model-overview.md %}#request) and how to use them in general, you should check out our Request and Response introduction before you continue reading this guide.
+Since understanding this sharing process requires knowledge about [Requests]({% link _docs_integrate/data-model-overview.md %}#request) and how to use them in general, you should take a look at our Request and Response introduction before continuing reading this guide.

 <!--- TODO: Insert Link to "Request and Response introduction" guide --->

 ## Request for sharing Attributes

 The Sender wants to share an own Attribute with the Recipient.
 To do this, the Sender must first create a suitable [Request]({% link _docs_integrate/data-model-overview.md %}#request), which it can then send to the Recipient.
-We will now describe the general appearance of such a Request, where we use the notation `<...>` as usual as a placeholder for the actual data:
+We will now describe the general appearance of such a Request, using the `<...>` notation as a placeholder for the actual data as usual:

 | Property      | Value                                                                                                                                                                                                                                                                        |
 | ------------- | ---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |